abhimm5/rowcolumn/README.md

  7. In splitting any number remember the denominator of child must be same to the numerator of the parent, this is just an exception, but to make perfect column you should follow this.

 ### Responsive
- 1. Uses breakpoints landscape and portrait
+ 1. Uses breakpoints landscape and portrait.
+Utility function is provided to make desired breakpoint.

 ## Creating grids simple
  This framework will let us make grid, layout, and rows and columns easy.
 Just controlling the layout from parent `<div>` without touching the children `<div>` It is also free to use and open source.

 ## Support
  Please contribute the repository and make it grow.
- ### Working

 ## Notes